Do tattoos have copyright?

 All forms of art have copyright, and so it should be in the tattoo world

-To protect a piece of work under the author’s rights, it must remain in a tangible medium of expression, as the skin is.
+For this work to be protected under copyright, it must remain in a tangible medium of expression, in this case, the skin.

 What is intellectual property?